Fantasy football: Robinson, Barkley lead Top-75 running back rankings - UPI.com

 MIAMI, Aug.
 14 (UPI) -- Bijan Robinson, Saquon Barkley and Jahmyr Gibbs lead my Top 75 fantasy football running back rankings for the 2025 season.

 Christian McCaffrey and Derrick Henry round out my Top 5.
-De'Von Achane, Kyren Williams, Ashton Jeanty, Josh Jacobs and Chase Brown are among my Top-10 options at the position.
+Ashton Jeanty, Kyren Williams, De'Von Achane, Josh Jacobs and Chase Brown are among my Top-10 options at the position.

 Running back remains the premier position in many leagues, which often deploy three in weekly lineups.
 My draft strategy leans toward prioritizing wide receivers, but you still should conduct intense research into running backs around the league.